 In some cases the surgically implanted plastic-like mesh -- also called a bladder sling, pelvic sling or pelvic support -- has eroded or shrunk after being inserted, necessitating additional surgeries.
 As a result, tens of thousands of lawsuits have been filed against the manufacturers of the urogynecological mesh products, including Ethicon Inc., a New Jersey subsidiary of Johnson & Johnson.

-Kline & Specter, with 60 attorneys, five of whom are also highly experienced doctors, including two OB/GYNs, is representing thousands of women from across the United States in their claims against the manufacturers of transvaginal mesh products.
+Kline & Specter, with more than 50 attorneys, five of whom are also highly experienced doctors, including two OB/GYNs, is representing thousands of women from across the United States in their claims against the manufacturers of transvaginal mesh products.
 The law firm has the expertise to litigate transvaginal surgical mesh injury lawsuits.

 In April 2019, the U.S. Food and Drug Administration ordered medical device companies selling surgical mesh for the repair of organ prolapse to stop all sales in the United States.
 The action was the most stringent taken by the FDA.
 However, the agency has not yet banned the sale of vaginal mesh products for treating urinary incontinence.
 (Read article)